Beginning to End: Success Stories of 3 Real Estate IRA Investors

 Estimated reading time: 4 minutes

-Typically, most IRA providers only allow you to invest in approved stocks, bonds, mutual funds and CDs.
-A self-directed IRA with Entrust allows you to diversify beyond these traditional types of investments such as in real estate properties.
-This is our most popular investment strategy - and for a good reason!
-Self-directed IRAs are the only retirement accounts editing that allow individual investors the freedom to pursue alternative investments, such as real estate.
-Investing in real estate with a self-directed IRA (also known as a Real Estate IRA) offers many benefits to those who are looking for creative ways to save for the future.
+Self-Directed IRAs are the only retirement accounts editing that allow individual investors the freedom to pursue alternative investments, such as real estate.
+Investing in real estate with a Self-Directed IRA (also known as a Real Estate IRA) offers many benefits to those who are looking for creative ways to save for the future.

-In this article, we pulled together a few success stories directly from Entrust clients who hold a Real Estate IRA, continue reading to find out how they earned higher returns on their real estate investments while saving for retirement:
+We pulled together a few success stories from Entrust clients who hold Real Estate IRAs, continue reading to find out how they earned higher returns on their real estate investments while saving for retirement.